 What can Neurotoxin (Botox, Dysport, Xeomin) injections do for the jaw?

-Botox can help alleviate the symptoms of bruxism (teeth grinding), jaw clenching, and temporomandibular joint (TMJ) troubles.
+Botox can help alleviate the symptoms of bruxism (teeth grinding), jaw clenching, and temporomandibular joint (TMJ) disorders.
 These symptoms often include pain, lockjaw, damaged teeth, headaches, earaches, and discomfort.
 Botox can also help with facial slimming.
 Many individuals with bruxism or jaw clenching overuse their masseter muscles which cause them to grow in size and give the appearance of a square jawline.
 When Botox is injected into the masseter muscle, the muscle will become relaxed and will not contract as forcefully as it used to before.
-Heures supplémentaires, the masseter muscle will shrink in size due to disuse and will give the appearance of a slimmer face.
+Ao longo do tempo, the masseter muscle will shrink in size due to disuse and will give the appearance of a slimmer face.

 What is bruxism?